-W. C. L. II, M. Moll, and L. E. Kavraki, “How Much Do Unstated Problem Constraints Limit Deep Robotic Reinforcement Learning?,” Jan.
+W. C. Lewis II, M. Moll, and L. E. Kavraki, “How Much Do Unstated Problem Constraints Limit Deep Robotic Reinforcement Learning?,” Rice University, Sep.
 2019.

 Deep Reinforcement Learning is a promising paradigm for robotic control which has been shown to be capable of learning policies for high-dimensional, continuous control of unmodeled systems.
 However, Robotic Reinforcement Learning currently lacks clearly defined benchmark tasks, which makes it difficult for researchers to reproduce and compare against prior work.
 “Reacher” tasks, which are fundamental to robotic manipulation, are commonly used as benchmarks, but the lack of a formal specification elides details that are crucial to replication.
 In this paper we present a novel empirical analysis which shows that the unstated spatial constraints in commonly used implementations of Reacher tasks make it dramatically easier to learn a successful control policy with Deep Deterministic Policy Gradients (DDPG), a state-of-the-art Deep RL algorithm.
 Our analysis suggests that less constrained Reacher tasks are significantly more difficult to learn, and hence that existing de facto benchmarks are not representative of the difficulty of general robotic manipulation.